alismazloom/Pascal-projects/README.md

 #Projects 1999 - 2005
-#TSP-with-AntColony   Bachelor of Science Thesis 2004
+#TSP with Reinforcement Learning   Bachelor of Science Thesis 2004